Carlos P. Romulo: Resignation from the Marcos cabinet

 Romulo supported President Ferdinand Marcos through most of his presidency.
 However, he resigned in 1983, soon after the assassination of Benigno Aquino, citing poor health.
 Gregorio Brillantes interviewed Romulo in 1984, and Romulo said he resigned "heartsick" because of the assassination of Aquino, whom he considered a "friend", and the resulting freefall of the Philippines' economy and international reputation.

 According to Romulo's wife, Beth Day Romulo, the Marcos administration had asked him to sign an advertisement that the administration was planning to place in the New York Times and other major international dailies.
 Romulo refused to sign the advertisement and instead resigned.

 Death and legacy

+Romulo's grave and statue at Libingan ng nga Bayani in Taguig.

-Romulo died, aged 87, in Manila on December 15, 1985, and was buried in the Libingan ng mga Bayani at Fort Bonifacio, Taguig City.
+Romulo died, aged 86, in Manila on December 15, 1985 of circulatory collapse, and was buried in the Libingan ng mga Bayani at Fort Bonifacio, Taguig City.

 He was honored as "one of the truly great statesmen of the 20th century".
 In 1980, he was extolled by UN Secretary-General Kurt Waldheim as "Mr. United Nations" for his valuable services to the UN and his dedication to freedom and world peace.